dodopizza/mysql-data-mover/README.md

 There are two kinds of tests in project:

 - Unit tests at Dodo.DataMover.Tests.
 You may run them manually.
 Also unit tests run at Docker image build step (ex. `./run-build-image.sh build local-run`).
-- Integration tests are available at `run-integration-test.sh` script, can be run manually and as step of GitHub Actions pipeline.
+- Integration tests are available at `run-integration-tests.sh` script, can be run manually and as step of GitHub Actions pipeline.